TIBCOSoftware/snappydata/docs/install/index.md

 * [Building from Source](building_from_source.md)<a id="building-from-source"></a>

-<heading3>Configuring the Limit for Open Files and Threads/Processes</heading3>
+### Configuring the Limit for Open Files and Threads/Processes

 On a Linux system, you can set the limit of open files and thread processes in the **/etc/security/limits.conf** file.
 </br>A minimum of **8192** is recommended for open file descriptors limit and **>128K** is recommended for the number of active threads.